iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     ERPM to RPM Conversion

 Please note that you will still have to configure your flight controller to know the correct number of poles present on your module.
 Using Mission Planner, you can set this value under SERVO_BLH_POLES.
-Please note that in order for the conversion to work properly, you must configure SERVO_BLH_POLES to your module's **number of pole pairs** not the number of independent poles.
+In order for the conversion to work properly, you must configure SERVO_BLH_POLES to your module's **number of pole pairs not the number of independent poles**.
 You can find your module's number of pole pairs on its module family page.

 For example, if you are using a module in the Vertiq 81-XX family, you would configure SERVO_BLH_POLES to 21.